moov2/orchard-development-theme/README.md

 # Orchard Development Theme

 This project offers a useful starting point for developing a theme for Orchard.
-Use the source files in this project as the starting point for an Orchard theme.
+Use the source files in this project as the point of departure for an Orchard theme.
 The theme is full of useful goodies for automating development tasks and optimising the theme for deployment.

 ## Prerequisites

-In order to work with this theme you'll need to make sure you have the following tools.
+To work with this theme, you'll need to make sure you have the following tools.

-### Grunt

-At Moov2, Grunt is our preferred automation tool.
-It's easy to get started with and extensible with hundreds of [plugins available via NPM](http://gruntjs.com/plugins) and it's straight forward creating your own.
-In this project Grunt is used to automate obtaining Orchard source files, managing custom modules, themes & configuration and deploying Orchard (with a focus on deploying to Azure).

-In order to install Grunt you'll need to have Node.JS installed to give you access to the node package manager (NPM).
-The command below will install Grunt globally and make `grunt` available on the command line.
-This project was developed against Grunt `v0.4.x`.

-`npm install -g grunt-cli`

 ### NodeJS

-As mentioned above, Grunt is used heavily in this project therefore Node.JS is required.
-The version of Grunt this project is using is compatible with stable Node.js versions >= `0.8.0`.
-To install Node.JS [visit the homepage](https://nodejs.org/), which will display options to install (recommend "Stable").
+This project contains a handful of helpful NPM scripts to assist with developing & packaging the theme.
+To run these NPM scripts, you'll need [Node.JS](https://nodejs.org/) installed.
+We recommend installing the "Stable" version.

 ### Orchard